Usio-Energy/frontend-exercise/README.md

 ## What's this
 This is a technical test that makes (a very ugly and basic) todo app in React.
+I've used native React state instead of Redux because it would be an overkill.
+For larger applications I tend to follow the ducks/re-ducks pattern, but this is such a small app that this folder structure is sufficient.

 ## How to run
 Open your command line and follow these steps: